The 3 Big Kahunas; Avalara, Taxjar and Taxify

 Cons: Taxify is a little more expensive than TaxJar.
 So, if you are a small straightforward company who sells on only a few channels, then it might not be worth the extra cost.

 Sales Tax Software Comparison

-Avalara, TaxJar, and Taxify are the Big 3 Kahunas when it comes to sales tax software.
-QuickBooks Online now offers basic sales tax help.
-For more information click here.
+Avalara, TaxJar, and Taxify are the 3 Big Kahunas when it comes to sales tax software.
+(FYI, QuickBooks Online now offers basic sales tax help.
+For more information click here).
 The most important thing when making this decision is knowing your company’s needs.
-If you sell on a lot of channels, have tax exempt products, require backfiling, or want more flexibility then it might be good to consider Taxify.
-If you only sell on a few channels, are just starting off, and don’t have any of those extras to worry about then the most cost-effective choice is TaxJar.
-Avalara might not be the best choice for ecommerce companies, but maybe you are willing to go without the connection capabilities because of AvaTax’s high-quality performance.
+If you sell on a lot of channels, have tax exempt products, require backfiling, or want more flexibility, then it might be good to consider Taxify.
+If you only sell on a few channels, are just starting off, and don’t have any of those extras to worry about, then the most cost-effective choice is TaxJar.
+Avalara might not be the best choice for ecommerce companies since AvaTax has limited connection capabilities, and TrustFile doesn’t capture shipping addresses.
+But maybe you are willing to go without the connection capabilities because of AvaTax’s high-quality performance.